Skip to content

 Lina Björk: "Deep tech rewards patience.
 Most VCs don't have it."

-A conversation about long timelines, hard sciences, and the new climate stack.
+A conversation about long timelines, hard sciences, and the climate stack VCs are still mispricing.

 Elena Rossi